sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 >
 > --- Ursula Le Guin, The Dispossessed

 What I've found in literature is a refuge, an antidote to feeling unique and, in turn, to loneliness.
-The journey I want to write about is one that started for me more than 10 years ago when I left my home country, Argentina, to study in Russia.
+The journey I want to write about is one that started for me around 10 years ago when I left my home country, Argentina, to study in Russia.
 It seems nearly poetic that that's how long Odysseus spent at sea on his return home.
 Am I finally coming home then?
 The journey I want to talk about clearly involves physical, geographical displacement, but the greatest distance travelled takes place inside of me.

 I am in a transitional period in my life, that involves leaving Germany for Spain.
 Although theses type of stories never end while one keeps living, I feel I have gone full circle, in a sense, and am coming home.
 Home is for me, however, as only Le Guin can so beautifully express it, a place I have never before been.
 As I tell my story, I will be unapologetically leaning on literature to help express myself, as it has been my inspiration and guide in this path.